 There are three lakes in the Austin area formed by dammed portions of the Lower Colorado River, all of which are great places to spend sunny days.
-Lady Bird Lake in downtown Austin does not allow motorized boats, making it a great place for flat-water paddlers to take advantage of calm waters - all backdropped by the downtown skyline and bordered by both Zilker Park and Auditorium Shores.
-This section of lake is perfect for canoes, kayaks, SUP, dragon boats and even paddle-board yoga, which is a much-loved activity by locals.
+Lady Bird Lake in Downtown Austin does not allow motorized boats, making it a great place for flat-water paddlers to take advantage of calm waters - all backdropped by the downtown skyline and bordered by both Zilker Park and Auditorium Shores.
+This section of lake is perfect for canoes, kayaks, SUP, pedal boats and even paddle-board yoga, which is a much-loved activity by locals.
 Check out the full guide to paddling Lady Bird Lake.

-Lake Austin is another reservoir created by dams along the Lower Colorado, although this lake allows motorized boat traffic, too.
+Lake Austin is another reservoir created by dams along the Lower Colorado, however this lake allows motorized boat traffic unlike Lady Bird Lake.
 Because of this, Lake Austin is often busy with boats of all kinds.
 Visitors can rent motorized boats, including pontoons, at several area businesses.
 All throughout the year, you’ll see pontoons full of people, waterskiers and boats speeding along the corridors of Lake Austin.

 Beyond that, there are several restaurants with docks along the lake, giving folks the opportunity to check out local staples like those along Lake Austin Boulevard.
-In a single complex, you’ll find Mozart’s Coffee Roasters with an incredible shaded patio overlooking the lake; Hula Hut, a low-key Tex-Mex-meets-Caribbean restaurant that offers dockside dining.
+Right next to eachother, you’ll find Mozart’s Coffee Roasters with an incredible shaded patio overlooking the lake and Hula Hut, a low-key Tex-Mex-meets-Caribbean restaurant that offers dockside dining.
 Further north on the lake is Ski Shores Cafe, a relaxed spot to enjoy American staples like burgers and fries on the dock.
 Emma Long Metropolitan Park on the shores of Lake Austin features shore-side camping sites, giant cypress trees, and facilities for picnics and grilling.
 The park is a great place to have a picnic or set up camp.

 For water lovers, Austin’s lakes offer a perfect getaway, whether for a day, a weekend, or even a week.
-Even more, the Blanco, San Marcos, Guadalupe, Frio, Nueces and Medina rivers are all nearby, too.
+In addition to our lakes, the Blanco, San Marcos, Guadalupe, Frio, Nueces and Medina rivers are all nearby, too.
 Factor in Austin’s esteemed spring-fed pools and nearby swimming holes and you can spend countless hours enjoying the water in Austin.